 Although Viagra and its cousins Cialis and Levitra work very well for erectile function, they have little effect on libido and no benefit regarding genital sensation.
 These drugs don't work that well in women.
 Aphrodisiac herbs generally are not as quick in terms of inducing an erection, but with time they can be as effective as the drugs.
 Most people prefer the overall sexual enhancement that comes from the herbs in terms of the whole package -- sensation, libido, intensity of orgasms, climaxes, lubrication, and erection.
 Aphrodisiac herbs also have the advantage of causing fewer side effects.

 How to use sex herbs effectively and safely

 Take the herbs in the morning at least a half hour before breakfast so they are absorbed well without food in the stomach.
-Some of the common aphrodisiac herbs are horny goat weed, tongkat ali, mucuna pruriens, tribulus terrestris, catuaba, muira puama, maca, and ashwagandha.
+Some of the common aphrodisiac herbs are horny goat weed, tongkat ali, mucuna pruriens, tribulus terrestris, catuaba, muira puama, maca, ashwagandha and Yohimbe Bark extract.
 It is not possible to predict which one of the herbs or which combination will be effective for you unless you try it.
 If you buy more than one supplement, learn how each one works by itself before combining.